Pumpkin seeds may be small, but they're packed full of valuable nutrients.

 However, as with many seeds and nuts, they contain phytic acid, which can reduce the bioavailability of some nutrients you eat.

-If you eat seeds and nuts regularly, you may want to soak or sprout them to reduce the phytic acid content.
-Roasting them may also help.
+If you eat seeds and nuts regularly, you may want to soak or sprout them to reduce their phytic acid content.
+Roasting them may help as well.

-Bottom Line: Pumpkin seeds can be easily incorporated into the diet as a snack or as an additional ingredient in meals or baking.
+Summary Pumpkin seeds can be easily incorporated into your diet as a snack or ingredient in meals or baking.

 Eating them can help solve dietary deficiencies and may protect against various health problems.